-This Data Generation component is organized around two major objectives in line with the overarching goals of the proposal: 1) to establish a reproducible, robust technology platform that capitalizes on cell sources that can be obtained in large cell numbers and 2) to generate pilot 3D genome maps from human cells, including never-before-tested primary cell types and over various time-scales of development and activation.
+This Data Generation component is organized around two major objectives in line with the overarching goals of the proposal: 1) to establish a reproducible, robust technology platform that capitalizes on cell sources that can be obtained in large cell numbers and 2) to generate pilot 3D genome maps from human cells, including never-before-tested primary cell types, and over various time-scales of development and activation.
 The current ChIA-PET and RICh-PET protocols are ready to produce high-quality chromatin interaction data from human cell lines in which large quantities of cells (108 per experiment) can be obtained, including those that represent major cellular development/differentiation lineages (e.g., embryonic, mesoderm, endoderm, ectoderm progeny cell types).
 Thus, we will begin generating pilot 3D maps in major human cell lines, both to optimize data production parameters and establish data quality standards.
 With the planned improvements to our mapping technologies in place, which will allow us to generate ChIA-PET and RICh-PET data from fewer numbers of cells (107-6 cells per experiment), we will extend our data generation efforts to human primary cells from in vivo systems.
 Cells of the blood hematopoietic lineage are ideal for studying the relationship between genome topological structure and transcriptional regulation during cell differentiation, and will also enable us to test if our 3D technologies are capable of detecting topological changes during induction from the naïve to the activated state.
-Completion of our three Specific Aims will yield a broad range of 3D genome mapping data covering cellular differentiation states over large, medium and fine time-scales.
-These datasets will be valuable for studying topological changes of 3D genome organization in space and time in cell types with well-defined cellular phenotypes and functions, thus laying the foundation for future explorations of the 4D Nucleome.
+Completion of our three Specific Aims will yield a broad range of 3D genome mapping data covering cellular differentiation states over large, medium, and fine time-scales.
+These datasets will be valuable for studying topological changes of 3D genome organization in space and time, in cell types with well-defined cellular phenotypes and functions, thus laying the foundation for future explorations of the 4D Nucleome.
 Furthermore, the availability of these datasets will have immediate impact on the large research community and will advance our understanding of genome organization and its functions in healthy and diseased systems.

 Aim 1: Generate data for constructing pilot 3D maps of major human cell lineages.
 First, we will use established cell lines that can supply large numbers of cells (108) and thus allow us to further optimize 3D mapping data-production parameters and to establish data quality standards.
-Such optimized protocols will be tested by using a cohort of cell lines (H1-hESC, GM12878, EndoC-ßH1, IMR90 and Hi-neurons) representative of human embryonic stem cells and major human cell lineages (mesoderm, endoderm and ectoderm) during cellular development.
+Such optimized protocols will be tested by using a cohort of cell lines (H1-hESC, GM12878, EndoC-ßH1, IMR90 and Hi-neurons) representative of human embryonic stem cells and major human cell lineages (mesoderm, endoderm, and ectoderm) during cellular development.
 We chose these cell lines as the representatives of cell lineages as there are already large ENCODE data available for these lines and of our biological interests.
 These data will enable us to build pilot 3D maps in major human cell lineages.
 Finally, we will perform comparative analyses of these five pilot 3D maps to elucidate the structural changes occurring during major cellular differentiation events.